Guide for Canadians Buying Property in Mexico

 Step 3 - Hire a real estate professional

-It's crucial to hire professionals experienced in Mexican real estate transactions, including a real estate agent, notary public (notario público), and a lawyer.
+Hiring professionals experienced in Mexican real estate transactions is crucial, including a real estate agent, a notary public (notario público), and a lawyer.
 They will help ensure that the transaction complies with Mexican laws and regulations.

-Before making an offer, have the property thoroughly inspected to check for any structural or legal issues.
+Before making an offer, inspect the property thoroughly for structural or legal issues.
 This step is essential to avoid future problems.

 Step 5 - Make an offer

-Once you find the right property, work with your real estate agent to make an offer.
+Once you find the right property, make an offer with your real estate agent.
 Negotiate the price and terms, and once both parties agree, you'll sign a purchase agreement (contrato de compraventa).

 Step 6 - Conduct due diligence